mailrocketsystems/jetson-train/README.md

 Step 3:
 =============
-Once your training completes or if you will loss is very low, you can use results.py script to analyze your result.
+Once your training completes or your loss is very low, you can use results.py script to analyze your result.
 Running the script, will generate a graph of the training and will also output the best checkpoint.

 <img src="/img/graph.PNG" alt="Alt text" title="graph">